Lesbian: Television

-Though television did not begin to use recurring homosexual characters until the late 1980s, some early situation comedies used a stock character that author Stephen Tropiano calls "gay-straight": supporting characters who were quirky, did not comply with gender norms, or had ambiguous personal lives, that "for all purposes should be gay".
+Though television did not begin to use recurring homosexual characters until the late 1980s, some early situation comedies used a stock character that author Stephen Tropiano calls "gay-straight": supporting characters who were quirky, did not comply with gender norms, or had ambiguous personal lives, that "for all purposes "'should' be gay".
 These included Zelda from The Many Loves of Dobie Gillis, Miss Hathaway from The Beverly Hillbillies, and Jo from The Facts of Life.
 In the mid-1980s through the 1990s, sitcoms frequently employed a "coming out" episode, where a friend of one of the stars admits she is a lesbian, forcing the cast to deal with the issue.
-Designing Women, The Golden Girls, and Friends used this device with women in particular.
+Designing Women, The Golden Girls, and Friends used this device.

-Recurring lesbian characters who came out were seen on Married... with Children, Mad About You, and Roseanne, in which a highly publicized episode had ABC executives afraid a televised kiss between Roseanne and Mariel Hemingway would destroy ratings and ruin advertising.
-The episode was instead the week's highest rated.
-By far the sitcom with the most significant impact to the image of lesbians was Ellen.
-Publicity surrounding Ellen's coming out episode in 1997 was enormous; Ellen DeGeneres appeared on the cover of Time magazine the week before the airing of "The Puppy Episode" with the headline "Yep, I'm Gay".
+Recurring openly lesbian characters were seen on Married... with Children, Mad About You, and Roseanne, in which a highly publicized episode.
+By far the sitcom with the most significant impact to the image of lesbians was Ellen, which generated enormous publicity from the 1997 coming out episode; Ellen DeGeneres appeared on the cover of Time magazine with the headline "Yep, I'm Gay".
 Parties were held in many U.S. cities to watch the episode, and the opposition from conservative organizations was intense.
-WBMA-LP, the ABC affiliate in Birmingham, Alabama, even refused to air the first run of the episode, citing conservative values of the local viewing audience, which earned the station some infamy and ire in the LGBT community.
-Even still, "The Puppy Episode" won an Emmy for writing, but as the show began to deal with Ellen Morgan's sexuality each week, network executives grew uncomfortable with the direction the show took and canceled it.
+WBMA-LP, the ABC affiliate in Birmingham, Alabama, refused to air the first run of the episode, citing conservative values of the local viewing audience.
+Even as "The Puppy Episode" won an Emmy for writing, network executives cancelled the Ellen show.

 Dramas following L.A.
-Law began incorporating homosexual themes, particularly with continuing storylines on Relativity, Picket Fences, ER, and Star Trek: The Next Generation and Deep Space Nine, both of which tested the boundaries of sexuality and gender.
-A show directed at adolescents that had a particularly strong cult following was Buffy the Vampire Slayer.
+Law began incorporating homosexual themes, particularly with continuing storylines on Relativity, Picket Fences, ER, Star Trek: The Next Generation and Deep Space Nine, all of which tested the boundaries of sexuality and gender roles.
+A popular show directed at adolescents was Buffy the Vampire Slayer.
 In the fourth season of Buffy, Tara and Willow admit their love for each other without any special fanfare and the relationship is treated as are the other romantic relationships on the show.